rodrigoneumann/photographer-ms4/README.md

 <img src="https://photographer-static.s3.eu-west-2.amazonaws.com/media/Screenshot+2020-06-13+at+13.20.01.png" target="_blank" width="350" rel="noopener" alt="About Me">
 </div>

-On the contact page, a form is available for the user to send messages to the photographer containing the fields Name, email, subject and message. - Django send_mail module is fully functional.
+On the contact page, a form is available for the user to send messages to the photographer containing the fields Name, email, subject and message.
+If the user is logged in, their data such as name and email will be filled in automatically. - Django send_mail module is fully functional.

 ### Photo and Video Content ( Content admin users )
 <div align="center">